-The PCC's maximum exposure to credit risk in relation to its investments in individual banks during 2020/21 of £39M cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The PCC's maximum exposure to credit risk in relation to its investments in individual banks during 2021/22 of £28M cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the PCC's deposits but there was no evidence at the 31 March 2021 that this was likely to crystallise.
-As at 31st March 2021 £6M was held in two fixed term deposits (with a maturity date in April and May 2021) with other funds placed in instant access accounts.
+A risk of irrecoverability applies to all of the PCC's deposits but there was no evidence at the 31 March 2022 that this was likely to crystallise.
+As at 31st March 2022 £2M was held in a fixed term deposit with other funds placed in instant access accounts.